Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 See also

-If your roots get greasy fast, pair your wash with a lightweight rinse-out from Best Conditioner for Oily Hair so you keep the ends soft without flattening the crown.
-For the weekly reset that actually moves the needle on oil and product film, rotate a pick from Best Clarifying Shampoos for Removing Buildup—it’ll clear residue so your regular shampoo doesn’t have to work as hard.
+If your roots get greasy quickly, pair your shampoo with a lightweight rinse-out from Best Conditioner for Oily Hair to keep ends soft without flattening the crown.
+For a weekly deep clean that can make a real difference with oil and residue, rotate in a pick from Best Clarifying Shampoos for Removing Buildup—it helps clear buildup so your daily shampoo can do its job.

-Flakes or itch on an oily scalp often means yeast overgrowth, not dryness.
-On those weeks, swap in a medicated wash from Best Anti-Dandruff Shampoos and keep styling simple.
-If you’re trying to clean up labels while you experiment, our Best Shampoos Free of Sulfates and Parabens shortlist covers gentler formulas that still scrub well, and if your hair resists moisture and product, matching your wash day to a pick in Best Shampoos for Low Porosity Hair can help you get volume without the waxy feel.
+Flakes or itch on an oily scalp can also be related to dandruff.
+On those weeks, consider a medicated wash from Best Anti-Dandruff Shampoos and keep styling simple.
+If you’re trying to simplify ingredients while you experiment, our Best Shampoos Free of Sulfates and Parabens shortlist highlights gentler formulas that still cleanse well.
+And if your hair tends to resist moisture or feel “waxy” easily, matching your wash day to a pick in Best Shampoos for Low Porosity Hair may help you get volume without buildup.

 How often should I wash oily hair?

-As often as needed for comfort and appearance—daily is fine with a gentle, sulfate-free shampoo.
-Add a stronger detox once a week.
+Wash as often as you need for comfort and how your hair looks.
+Daily washing is fine if you use a gentle, sulfate-free shampoo.
+Add a stronger detox or clarifying wash about once a week if you’re dealing with buildup.

 Will washing more make me oilier?